davidcortesortuno/paper-2018-chiral_magnonic_crystals/README.md

 ## Simulations

-We use OOMMF to simulate the magnonic waveguides.
+We use OOMMF to simulate the magnonic waveguides and follow the methods from [2] to compute the spin wave dispersion relation.

 In our study, we fix the periodicity to a value of `a=100 nm` and we set different heavy metal widths `w_D` of `a`, `a/2`, `a/4` and `0` (these